wawsyy/pro2/README.md

-# FHEVM Hardhat Template
+# Encrypted Survey - Privacy-Preserving Voting System

-A Hardhat-based template for developing Fully Homomorphic Encryption (FHE) enabled Solidity smart contracts using the FHEVM protocol by Zama.
+A privacy-preserving survey and voting system built with Fully Homomorphic Encryption (FHE) using the FHEVM protocol by Zama.
+This project enables secure, anonymous voting where individual votes remain encrypted throughout the entire process.

 ## Quick Start